watermint/toolbox/doc/generated/services-github-tag-create.md

-# services github profile
+# services github tag create

-Get the authenticated user (Experimental)
+Create a tag on the repository (Experimental, and Irreversible operation)

 # Usage